szenius/school-admin/README.md

 ## Future Work
 * Deploying the API to a server for remote access
-* Further refactoring of service classes
+* Further refactoring of service classes into different files
+* Further refactoring of `src` into different packages
 * Improving on documentation